nie-ine/inseri/Tutorials/Your scientific publication A-Z/1. Add Data/README.md

 The steps are mapped above in the following way automatically:
 <p><img src="https://github.com/nie-ine/inseri/blob/2020-04/Tutorials/Your%20scientific%20publication%20A-Z/1.%20Add%20Data/1Ag.png" alt="Mapping" width="500"></p>

-Save, close and reload the page to see if the "Simple Image App." displays what is really needed.
+Save, close and reload the page to see if the "SimpleImageApp" displays what is really needed.
 Repeat the steps if it does not display the correct data.

 Result:
 <p><img src="https://github.com/nie-ine/inseri/blob/2020-04/Tutorials/Your%20scientific%20publication%20A-Z/1.%20Add%20Data/1Ah.png" alt="Images from E-codices displayed in Inseri" width="400"></p>

 Note also the navigation button "< 1 >".
-That is, by a single link we can access all image of a chose manuscript, without any copy-paste (well, except URL).
+That is, by a single link we can access all images of a chose manuscript, without any copy-paste (well, except URL).

 We shall now do the same with the textual data, here is the description of the whole manuscript.
 <p><img src="https://github.com/nie-ine/inseri/blob/2020-04/Tutorials/Your%20scientific%20publication%20A-Z/1.%20Add%20Data/1Ai.png" alt="Linking text" width="400"></p>

-The resulting view in "Plain text viewer":
+The resulting view in "PlainTextViewer":

 <p><img src="https://github.com/nie-ine/inseri/blob/2020-04/Tutorials/Your%20scientific%20publication%20A-Z/1.%20Add%20Data/1Aj.png" alt="Linked text in Plain Text viewer" width="500"></p>

-Now to get the maximum from Inseri capacities, we shall open another "Plain text viewer", and make it display the folio id of each "page" of the manuscript.
+Now to get the maximum from Inseri capacities, we shall open another "PlainTextViewer", and make it display the folio id of each "page" of the manuscript.
 The map is as follows:

 <p><img src="https://github.com/nie-ine/inseri/blob/2020-04/Tutorials/Your%20scientific%20publication%20A-Z/1.%20Add%20Data/1Ak.png" alt="Linked text in Plain Text viewer" width="500"></p>